Alexsey/slowloris/README.md

 To configure the victim url and the number of parallel requests change `VICTIM` and `LIMIT` values of the start script

-If the victim fall, the log value would go to negative
+If the victim fall, the log values would go to negative

 #### Test